opencaesar/oml-tutorials/tutorial2.md

 **Pattern Synopsis**

 We undertake missions to pursue objectives.
 Again, objectives are not requirements.
 Part of the job of a mission is to negotiate an achievable set of objectives.
 Every mission pursues zero or more objectives.
 The lower bound is zero in the vocabulary because one-or-more is really a life-cycle completeness constraint.
 The notion of mission makes sense even if we don’t know what its objectives are.
-Every objective may be pursued by zero or more missions
+Every objective may be pursued by zero or more missions.

 **New Vocabulary**